xpmethod/xpmethod.github.io/index.md

 Somewhere between a lab experiment and experimental art, we hope to open a space for process-based scholarship, "to be judged not on its success or failure, but simply as an act the outcome of which is unknown."[^LN2]

-[Join our mailing list](http://groups.google.com/group/xpmethod) to stay up to date with events and announcements.

 [^LN1]: Bernard, Claude (1865). *Introduction à l'étude de la médecine expérimentale*.
 Paris.
 [^LN2]: John Cage as quoted in Nyman, Michael (1974). *Experimental Music: Cage and Beyond*.
 Cambridge, UK.